dmytrostriletskyi/stale-feature-branch-operator/README.md

 ### Motivation

-To understand the motivation of the project, let's check common continuous integration lifecycle for a pull request:
+To understand the motivation of the project, let's check common continuous integration for a pull request and its
+lifecycle:

 1. A new commit is pushed to a branch.
 2. Code style and tests are passed.
 3. A feature branch's configurations are applied.
 4. The feature branch's namespace and other resources are running in a cluster.
-5. The branch is merged to a production branch.
+5. The branch is merged to a production branch (for instance, `master`).

 One important thing is that good lifecycle will delete all existing feature branch resources for a particular commit **before** applying configurations for the new commit.
 It's needed to ensure that each commit's deployment is done from a clear state.

-But after the branch is merged to the production branch, all feature branch's resources are still running in a cluster and occupy its resources. **What are the ways to delete them?**
+But after the branch is merged to the production branch, all feature branch's resources are still running in a cluster and occupy its resources. **What are the ways to delete them?
+Check [alternatives](#alternatives) section.**

+### Alternatives

+These are the ways to delete feature branch's resources after its branch is merged to production branch.
+All of them are not ideal as well as this project.
+Each of you can choose any approach that mostly fits your case.

-* On each master branch build, detect which branch was merged last (by fetching commits history).
+1. On each production branch build, detect which branch was merged last and delete.

-* Write a service that receives branches' merging events.
+    * It can be done only by fetching commits history.
+In this case, a commit should contain number of its pull request.
+    * Sometimes production branch's builds fail on the stage you do not want to rebuild.
+For instance, all important stages are passed, but a notification stage failed, and your clean up stage is after the notification one.
+So, unlikely you rebuild it.
+Also, the logic of deletion **in master branch pipeline** doesn't logically fit all other instructions such as deploy.

+2. Integrate a webhook to your continuous integration system ([example](https://github.community/t/trigger-jenkins-job-when-a-pull-request-is-merged-to-a-branch/1169/3)).

+    * It may not fit your development principle.
+For instance, [Jenkins](https://www.jenkins.io/) support the only one type of pipelines where you can have your pipeline's configuration file to be uploaded to a source code server (and follow `infrastructure as code` process).
+So, to create a webhook, you will need [separate scripts that process webhook's data](https://stackoverflow.com/questions/31407332/how-to-process-a-github-webhook-payload-in-jenkins) which will not be uploaded to the source code server and should be maintained in a user interface.

-* Create own `Cronjob`.
+3. Create own `Cronjob` resource in a `Kubernetes` cluster.

-All of them are not ideal as have the following disadvantages: master branch builds may fail, own software takes time for development and maintenance.
+    * That also requires development and maintenance.
+Especially, moving this from one company to another one.
+    * Furthermore, this project works almost in the same principle as `Cronjob` resource, so you lose nothing while reusing.

 ## Installation